OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2023-02-25-rationalising-my-sql-server-installs-with-docker.markdown

 docker pull mcr.microsoft.com/mssql/server
 ```

+> Note that if you are using a Mac with Apple Silicon (currently an M1, M2 or M3) then you will need to change this to fetch the following image instead: **mcr.microsoft.com/azure-sql-edge**

 Opening the Images tab in Docker Desktop will show the image which can now be spun up into a running container that can be accessed via SSMS.

 The <a href="https://hub.docker.com/_/microsoft-mssql-server" target="_blank">Docker Hub page for MS SQL Server</a> details a couple of required environment variables that need to be configured.